 More than half of women will experience hair loss during menopause.
 As estrogen levels decrease more hair follicles enter the resting phase.
 This effect is worsened in women with a family history of hair loss.

 Telogen effluvium is a condition whereby rapid hair loss is experienced.
 This is more commonly seen in women due to hormonal fluctuations.
-This is a temporary and self-limiting condtion, but it can take up to a year or more to resolve.
+This is a temporary and self-limiting condition, but it can take up to a year or more to resolve.
 Typically a traumatic event precedes telogen effluvium.
 The trauma damages the follicles and halts the growth phase.
-But the damage is done and when the trauma is over, the hair must be shed an the resting phase completed before new hair grows.
+But the damage is done and when the trauma is over, the hair must be shed and the resting phase completed before new hair grows.
 Trauma can be physical or psychological in nature.
-Examples include, acute or chronic illness, sudden life changes such as divorce, death of a loved one, loss of a job, or sudden dietary changes.
+Examples include acute or chronic illness, sudden life changes such as divorce, death of a loved one, loss of a job, or sudden dietary changes.
 Most of the time my patients just need to understand what is going on and reassurance that their hair will come back!

 Medical treatment options in women include Minoxidil (Rogaine), anti-androgens, and PRP.

 Minoxidil helps to increase blood flow to the hair follicles and supports hair growth.
-It can produce growth of new fine hair but it cannot restore full hair density.
-It should be used twice daily to see best results and can take 4 or more months to see results.
+It can produce the growth of new fine hair but it cannot restore full hair density.
+It should be used twice daily to see the best results and can take 4 or more months to see results.